hkzlab/schwim_repacked/README.md

 ## Introduction

-This board is a "replacement" of the (S)IWM for old Macintosh Computers, and is based on the work by [DosFox](https://github.com/DosFox1/Shim-IWM).
+This board is a SMD-based "replacement" of the (S)IWM for old Macintosh Computers, and is based on the work by [DosFox](https://github.com/DosFox1/Shim-IWM), of which it is just a repackaging in different format.

 It implements enough of the logic to pass the initial boot check and allow the computer to continue booting.
 Floppy drive will not be functional.
+It is designed to fit in the same space as the original IC.

 ![Rev. 0 Board](pics/render.png)